 - (a) Review the integrity of the Company’s internal and external financial reporting processes with management and where noted above, the independent auditor:

 - Prior to any release or filing:

 - the Company’s quarterly and annual earnings press releases and supplemental financial presentation material, with emphasis on financial information and earnings guidance provided to analysts, and use of Non-GAAP measures.
 Such discussion may be done generally;

-- the Company’s quarterly and annual financial statements including the quarterly reports on Form 10-Q and the annual report on Form 10-K, including the disclosure under the Management’s Discussion and Analysis, filed with the SEC;
+- the Company’s quarterly and annual financial statements including the quarterly reports on Form 10-Q and the annual report on Form 10-K, including the disclosure under the MD&A, filed with the SEC;

 - any disclosure from the CEO and CFO made in connection with the certification of the Company’s quarterly and annual reports filed with the SEC of: a) significant deficiencies and material weaknesses in the design or operation of internal control over financial reporting that are reasonably likely to adversely affect the Company’s ability to record, process, summarize, and report financial data; and b) any fraud, whether or not material, that involves management or other employees who have a significant role in the Company’s internal controls; and